pwujczyk/ProductivityTools.GoogleCloudNetworking/articles/network-security/secure-web-proxy/index.md

 ## Subnet for the proxy
 Google does not run the proxy in your subnet, to use it we need to create special subnet in the network.
+It means that we need always to have two sub-networks
+- one where VM will be placed
+- second only for the Web Proxy

 In the VPC details on the Subets tak, click **Add subnet**